Website translation and localisation

 Although in many ways website translation and website localisation can be considered similar, there are some major differences between the two services.
 Translation, usually, refers to a word-for-word language conversion which provides your website visitors with vital information.
 Website localisation, on the other hand, goes beyond this and also takes into account other factors which might influence a customer visiting your website, such as colours, imagery or design.

 Depending on your target language, it may be necessary to modify some elements of your website, such as currency, time and date formats or design, in case of right-to-left reading languages such as Arabic.
-Luckily, we can take of it all.
+Luckily, we can take care of it all.

 Should I translate my website?